quinta-feira, 26 de setembro de 2024

 Estamos a poucos dias de celebrar os 50 anos de Abril.
 Porém, Portugal é muito menos do que podia e devia ser.
 Os 123 mil milhões de euros, do OE de 2024, em impostos e contribuições, serão aplicados em nosso nome, a bem de todos mas com que objectivos?
 Que país seremos daqui a 10 anos?

 Há dias (20 de Fevereiro) foi assinado em Antuérpia uma Declaração sobre o(s) novo(s) desafio(s) da Indústria na UE (antwerp-declaration.eu).
 O que disso pensa o futuro primeiro-ministro?
-Os nossos media, nada disseram sobre essa Declaração.
+Os nossos media nada disseram sobre essa Declaração.
 Estamos virados para dentro, para a pequena política, para o curtíssimo prazo.
 E a verdade é que não observamos nem estudamos quase nada do complexo quadro geopolítico.
 Os 45 mil milhões do PRR para que servem?
 Alguém discute, alguém debate?

 Uma cegueira estratégica que nos custará caro.
 Até quando?
-Não esquecer que alguns foram lestos e rápidos a prescindir dos centros de decisão nacionais, pelo que o nosso futuro, como país, as nossas prioridades, no investimento e ordenamento do território, passam mais pela Vinci e pela Fosun do que pelo voto dos portugueses.
+Não esquecer que alguns foram lestos e rápidos a prescindir dos centros de decisão nacionais, pelo que o nosso futuro, como país, as nossas prioridades, no investimento e ordenamento do território, passam agora mais pela Vinci e pela Fosun do que pelo voto dos portugueses.

 A terceira travessia do Tejo e o novo Aeroporto passam mais pela decisão em Paris, do que pelo Terreiro do Paço.
 Aqui ao lado, o reforço no capital da Telefónica pela Saudi Telecom, teve resposta no dia seguinte, pelo Estado Espanhol, que reforçou a sua posição de maior accionista da operadora.
 E nós?